 Component 2: Thematic studies.
 In this component they will study Religion and life, Peace and conflict, Crime and Punishment, Human rights and social justice.

 At key stage 5, the department offers a popular A level course (OCR) studying Philosophy of Religion and Eastern Thought.
 Students attend 2 philosophy and ethics conferences each year to hear contemporary philosophers explaining and debating a variety of theories and moral issues.

-All year 13 students take part in a conference organised by the department titled ‘The Day of Evil’.
+All Post 16 students take part in a conference organised by the department titled ‘The Day of Evil’.
 Students spend the day debating and taking part in different philosophical activities as well as listening to a variety of visiting speakers, where students will debate and explore religious and secular responses to the concept of evil, and whether evil really does exist.